nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The `INDEX` **must be a positive integer** 1, 2, 3, …​
 * All existing values will be replaced with the new values given.
 * At least one of the fields (e.g. `n/NAME`) must be specified.
+* Duplicate data are not allowed, so editing of a data that makes it match with an existing data is not allowed.
+Check [Add section](#21-add) to see how duplicates are checked for.

 </div>